connorberek226/Final-Project/README.md

 ## 3. AnalysisPandas
 Data was analyzed on Tableau.
 ## 4. Prediction
-Machine learning was used to predict trends with FBlearn....
+Machine learning was used to predict trends with FBprophet.

 # Analysis